 The provision of convenient, secure and central cycle parking facilities is important in encouraging increased cycling.
 Consideration needs to be given to the provision of strategic high-quality off-street cycle parks, particularly in the city centre and close to key destinations.
 Parking for cargo and adapted bikes is also required.
-The City Council will continue to work with the NTA's 'Cycle Network Plan for the Greater Dublin Area' and its forthcoming review in order to develop a more comprehensive cycle network.
+The City Council, through the Active Travel Programme Office, will continue to work with the NTA's 'Greater Dublin Area Cycle Network Plan' and its forthcoming review in order to develop a more comprehensive cycle network.

-Walking, Cycling and Active Travel

-SMT15 To prioritise the development of walking and cycling facilities and encourage a shift to active travel for people of all ages and abilities, in line with the city's mode share targets.

-Active Travel Initiatives

-To promote and help develop community-based coordinated initiatives at local level that encourage active travel and

-SMT16 modal switch to sustainable transport modes, and to target underrepresented cohorts/groups in such initiatives and specifically to target a significant increase in the number of children cycling to primary school.
+It is the Policy of Dublin City Council: SMT16 Walking, Cycling and Active Travel To prioritise the development of safe and connected walking and cycling facilities and prioritise a shift to active travel for people of all ages and abilities, in line with the city's mode share targets.
+SMT17 Active Travel Initiatives To promote and help develop community-based coordinated initiatives at local level that encourage active travel and modal switch to sustainable transport modes, and to target underrepresented cohorts/groups in such initiatives.